 Owning a business is hard work

-Sure, you can be flexible about what hours you choose to work – but I’d bet a lot of business owners choose to work more hours rather than less.
-Many employees may happily clock off once the hand hits 5 – or even 5 or 10 minutes to 5 – but the owner is far more likely to stick around until everything that needs doing is done, and far more likely to take work home with them, because their investment in the business is far greater than the employee’s.
+Sure, you can be flexible about what hours you choose to work.
+But I’d bet a lot of business owners choose to work more hours rather than less.
+Many employees may happily clock off once the hand hits 5 – or even 5 or 10 minutes to 5.
+The owner is far more likely to stick around to get everything done, and far more likely to take work home with them.
+Their investment in the business is far greater than the employee’s.

 The same goes for working late and weekends.
-An employee can often find another income source if the business fails, and the failure of the business won’t be considered their fault.
-The business owner on the other hand will suffer a big hit to their ego, may lose all of their savings, and may even go bankrupt.
+An employee can often find another income source if the business fails, and the failure won’t be considered their fault.
+The business owner will suffer a big hit to their ego, may lose all of their savings, and may even go bankrupt.

 There is always compromise

 If you have partners, you may have to compromise as to the ultimate direction of the company.
-Even if you don’t, the direction is still in part dictated by external forces – the market, your competitors, the government and infrastructure, your suppliers and employees etc. And I’m not sure that you control your own income much more than an employee controls theirs.
+Even if you don’t, the direction is still in part dictated by external forces.
+There’s the market, your competitors, the government and infrastructure, your suppliers and employees etc. And I’m not sure you control your own income much more than an employee controls theirs.
 You are simply reliant on someone else paying you now.

 Most small businesses fail- deadly myth?